metaleap/vscode-appz/libs/go/readme.md

 	// has been opened.
 	Name(andThen func(*string))

+	// The location of the workspace file, for example:
+	//
+	// `file:///Users/name/Development/myProject.code-workspace`
+	//
+	// or
+	//
+	// `untitled:1555503116870`
+	//
+	// for a workspace that is untitled and not yet saved.
+	//
+	// Depending on the workspace that is opened, the value will be:
+	//   * `undefined` when no workspace or  a single folder is opened
+	//   * the path of the workspace file as `Uri` otherwise. if the workspace
+	// is untitled, the returned URI will use the `untitled:` scheme
+	//
+	// The location can e.g. be used with the `vscode.openFolder` command to
+	// open the workspace again after it has been closed.
+	//
+	// **Example:**
+	// ```typescript
+	// vscode.commands.executeCommand('vscode.openFolder', uriOfWorkspace);
+	// ```
+	//
+	// **Note:** it is not advised to use `workspace.workspaceFile` to write
+	// configuration data into the file.
+You can use `workspace.getConfiguration().update()`
+	// for that purpose which will work both when a single folder is opened as
+	// well as an untitled or saved workspace.
+	WorkspaceFile(andThen func(*string))

 	// Save all dirty files.
 	//
 	// `includeUntitled` ── Also save files that have been created during this session.